devnetengineer/Login-Flow/README.md

+#Signup Application

-# This is a simple signup form application using React JS.
+This is a simple signup form application using React JS.
 The main purpose is to have a simple application interaction to insert the Device SDK

 ## Available Scripts